DISSERTATION

 “’Obesity’ and Healthcare in the Face of Fat Activism”

-This paper explores insights from fat activism for the care of obese patients by revisiting two recent medical controversies.
+This paper explores insights from fat activism for the care of “overweight” and “obese” patients by revisiting two recent medical controversies.
 It will answer two questions: What role should bodyweight play in scarce resource allocation?
-Should clinicians encourage the use of weight loss drugs such as Ozempic/WeGovy?
+What should clinicians consider before they encourage the use of weight loss drugs such as Ozempic, WeGovy, and Mounjaro?

 Collaborators: Jenny Schiff, Ryan Felder, Joanna Smolenski, Julia Kolak, Paul Cummins, Rosamond Rhodes